LaboratoireMecaniqueLille/crappy/docs/source/tutorials/generators.rst

        'value':-speed,
        'condition':'F(N)<0'}) # Go down to F=0N

-   # Now we can simply give our list of paths to the generator
+   # Now we can simply give our list of paths as an argument to the generator
    generator = crappy.blocks.Generator(path=path)

-   # This block will simulate a tensile testing machine
+   # This block will simulate a tensile test machine
    machine = crappy.blocks.Fake_machine()
-   # We must link the generator to the machine to give the command to the machine
+   # The generator must be linked to the machine in order to control it
    crappy.link(generator,machine)
-   # But also the machine to the generator because we added conditions on force
+   # And the machine must be linked to the generator because we added
-   # and strain, so the generator needs these values coming out of the machine
+   # conditions on force and strain, so the generator needs to access these
+   # values coming out of the machine
    # Remember : links are one way only !
    crappy.link(machine,generator)